← eitp.io

 7.2 Buffering

-7.3 Two-Tier AI Inference
+7.3 Single-Tier Inference

-7.4 Knowledge Injection
+7.5 Knowledge Injection

-7.5 Thompson Sampling
+7.6 Thompson Sampling

-The reference implementation uses Thompson Sampling with Beta distributions for exploration/exploitation of intervention strategies.
+The reference implementation uses Thompson Sampling with Beta distributions for exploration / exploitation of intervention strategies.
 Beta parameters are derived from historical conversion data — tenant-specific priors with global hierarchical shrinkage fallback (0.5x weight for global priors).

 This means the system automatically balances between using proven interventions (exploit) and testing new approaches (explore), converging on optimal strategies as data accumulates.

-7.6 Feedback Loop
+7.7 Feedback Loop

 A 60-second aggregation cycle processes emotional events and produces pattern intelligence: